What is color blindness?

-People with very serious cases of color blindness might have other symptoms, too — like quick side-to-side eye movements (nystagmus) or sensitivity to light.
+People with very serious cases of color vision deficiency might have other symptoms, too — like quick side-to-side eye movements (nystagmus) or sensitivity to light.

-Men have a much higher risk than women for color blindness.
-You’re also more likely to have color blindness if you:
+Men have a much higher risk than women for color vision deficiency.
+You’re also more likely to have color vision deficiency if you:

-- Have a family history of color blindness
+- Have a family history of color vision deficiency

 - Have certain health problems, like diabetes, Alzheimer’s disease, or multiple sclerosis (MS)